Teething

 Symptoms

-Many babies do not experience any problems or pain.
+Many babies do not have any problems or pain.
 When symptoms do occur, they generally last for several days before and a few days after the tooth comes through the gums.

 Symptoms include: